stephen-lanier/scripts/README.md

 `todo did` moves the file to the trash.

 And that's it!
-I can simply call `todo` from the terminal in any directory, and it will open Neovim with my `todo.md` file.
+I can simply call `todo` from the terminal in any directory, and it will open Neovim with my todo.md file.

 Which reminds me, you need Trash and Neovim installed to use this out of the box.
 If you have other preferences (i.e. `rm` instead of `trash`, `vim` instead of `nvim`), these are simple changes to make for yourself.
+I don't guarantee this works on any \*nix machine, only mine ;)

 ### Contents